opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/printing-parts/index.md

 {{< container-image path="images/IMG_0637.JPG" alt="Belt Tension Arm Parts" >}}

 ### What Material?
-We recommend printing in PETG, but we've also had great success printing these parts in standard PLA as well.
+Development with the machine is done with PLA, but folks have had great success printing these parts in PETG as well.

 For colors, there is only one specific requirement: two parts must be printed in white/natural material: `FDM-0015 Down Light Mount` and `FDM-0019 Up Light Mount`.
 These parts have a thin section where the print acts as a diffusor for the ring lights.
 A dark color would prevent light from shining through.